lindnemi/NetworkScienceML_paper-companion/README.md

 The power grid topologies needed for computing the network measures are available at:

-!Caveat: For this repository to be functional, the absolute and relative paths in the scripts have to be changed.[text](../../cluster/coen/micha/netsci_vs_gnn/shap_paper.ipynb)
+!Caveat: For this repository to be functional, the absolute and relative paths in the scripts have to be changed.

 # Training of models